 VM-02, Guidance Note at the end of Section 3

 Guidance Note: For flexible premium universal life insurance policies as defined in Section 3.D of the Universal Life Insurance Model Regulation (#585), this is not intended to prevent an interest rate guarantee less than the nonforfeiture interest rate.
+However, for policies issued on or after Jan.
+1, 2026, where the cash surrender value is based on multiple sets of guaranteed interest rates, expense charges, and/or mortality, each set of guarantees must comply with nonforfeiture requirements when applying Universal Life Insurance Model Regulation (#585).

 4. State the reason for the proposed amendment?
 (You may do this through an attachment.)